 If the employee doesn’t feel the activity benefits them personally, the reward loses its persuasive power.
 For those who do see value in the activity, we can only hope they learn something valuable or even develop a new healthy habit.
 But what if that engagement were longer-lasting, making the benefits more valuable and ensuring the ROI could keep accruing?

 Make those incentives smarter

-At Evive, we use data to power benefits engagement in many ways—and we apply that same expertise to enhance incentive programs, turning them into smart rewards.
+At Evive, we use data to power benefits engagement in many ways—and we apply that same expertise with Evive Rewards to enhance incentive programs.

 First, we use HRAs or biometrics as “get-to-know-you” activities, allowing us to learn more about the individual.
 From there, we use data to customize a personalized incentive checklist for each person.
 As I’ve written before, “one-size-fits-all” doesn’t work for benefits engagement—and it won’t deliver lasting value from an incentive program, either.
 That’s why we prefer to use claims, health assessment responses, and other data to personalize incentive checklists to each individual.
 The framing has to be personally relevant—and from a universe of activities that are known to drive better outcomes.

 In those checklists, we offer a wide-ranging suite of activities so each employee is more likely to find ones that are personally valuable to them.
 Activities cover the gamut from evidence-based screenings, to surveillance tests for those with chronic illnesses, to lifestyle-improvement activities that reduce health risks.
 For the same end goal, we may offer the individual several options, architecting their set of choices so that no matter what they pick, the end result is achieved.